rollkit/docs/tutorials/artela-evm-plus-plus.md

 import constants from '../.vitepress/constants/constants.js'
 </script>

-This guide will assist you to quickly set up an rollup node with [Artela EVM++](https://docs.artela.network/main/Artela-Blockchain/EVM++) execution layer using Rollkit and local-DA.
+This guide will assist you to quickly set up a rollup node with [Artela EVM++](https://docs.artela.network/main/Artela-Blockchain/EVM++) execution layer using Rollkit and local-DA.

 ![evmpp](/evmpp/evmpp.png)